RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_subscription_regions.md

 * `vpc_id` - (Computed) Identifier of the VPC to be peered, set by the API
 * `networking_deployment_cidr` - (Required) Deployment CIDR mask.
 The total number of bits must be 24 (x.x.x.x/24)
 * `recreate_region` - (Optional) Protection flag, needs to be set if a region has to be re-created.
 A region will need to be re-created in the case of a change on the `networking_deployment_cidr` field.
 During re-create, the region will be deleted (so the `delete_regions` flag also needs to be set) and then created again.
 Default: 'false'
+* `local_resp_version` - (Optional) Either 'resp2' or 'resp3'.
+Resp version for Crdb databases within this region.
+Must be compatible with Redis version.
 * `database` - (Required) A block defining the write and read operations in the region, per database, documented below

 The `database` block supports: